NERC-CEH/nanofase/doc/calibration.md

 ### Geolocating sites

 As per the previous section, you must provide an `(x,y,r)` reference for the sampling site.
-This isn't done automatically by the model as nearest modelled reach to the exact geographical location of the site *isn't necessarily the most appropriate reach*.
-For example, imagine a site on a tributary that is geographically close to the main river; it might be the case that the modelled river has a reach from the main river closer to that geographical location that the tributary, or indeed the tributary might be so small that it isn't modelled.
+This isn't done automatically by the model as the nearest modelled reach to the exact geographical location of the site *isn't necessarily the most appropriate reach*.
+For example, imagine a site on a tributary that is geographically close to the main river; it might be the case that the modelled river has a reach from the main river closer to that geographical location than the tributary, or indeed the tributary might be so small that it isn't modelled.

 This is demonstrated in the following figure.
 Green lines show the real river, blue lines the modelled river, and black circles the sample sites.
 Look at the site highlighted in red: It is clearly on a tributary in "real life" (green line), but is closest to a modelled reach of the main river (blue line).
 Therefore, you must manually tell the model (by declaring in the `site_data` file) that the site should in fact be on the tributary reach.